erikenbody/markdown-cv/index.md

 ## About Me

 Evolutionary biologist fascinated with biodiversity and the evolutionary processes that generate diversity in wild populations.
-My research leverages current technologies in genomic sequencing and behavioral ecology to study the mechanisms that maintain population and trait diveristy through natural, social, and sexual selection processess.
+My research leverages current technologies in genomic sequencing and field ecology to study the mechanisms that maintain population and trait diveristy through natural, social, and sexual selection processess.
 These projects span a diverse group of organisms.

 ## Education

 `2013-18`
 **Tulane University, New Orleans**

-- Ph.D.
+Ph.D.
 Ecology and Evolutionary Biology.
 Advisor: Dr. Jordan Karubian
+Dissertation: "Evolution of female ornamentation in the White-shouldered Fairywren (*Malurus alboscapulatus*)"

 `2008-12`
 **Colorado College, Colorado**

-- B.A. with Distinction in Biology.
+B.A. with Distinction in Biology.
 Advisor: Dr. Brian Linkhart
+Thesis: “Factors affecting the predation of avian nest cavities by Red Squirrels (Tamiasciurus hudsonicus)”

 ## Appointments

 `2018-`
 **Uppsala University, Sweden**

-- Postdoctoral Researcher in Bioinformatics with Dr. Leif Andersson
+- Postdoctoral Researcher in Genomics & Bioinformatics with Dr. Leif Andersson

 ## Publications

 ### Peer-reviewed journal articles
-(\* = Papua New Guinea national & researcher)
+(\*Papua New Guinea national & researcher)

 `2019`
 Javůrková, V.G., **E.D.
 Enbody**, J. Kreisinger, K. Chmel, J. Mrázek, Jordan Karubian.
 2019.
 Plumage iridescence is associated with distinct feather microbiota in a tropical passerine.
 [Scientific Reports (12921)](https://www.nature.com/articles/s41598-019-49220-y).